top of page

 The c.12th-14th century artefact timeline provided by the two excavations during the Phase A investigation fits well with the de Hoveringham and Goushill families, who were the lords of the manor at that time and their gift of Hoveringham church and land to Thurgarton Priory.

 An emerging theory is that the stones, roof furniture and related building materials from this c12th-14th century site, were re-used in the 14th century to build the second Hoveringham church.
+The investigation resumed in March 2025 and updates on progress will appear here.

 Hall Close Investigation Drone Flight - 19 September 2024